 A natural storyteller with a deep compassion for the lost and forgotten voices of our culture, Barb Ryman expects music to be more than entertaining.
-With a crystalline voice and skillfully played guitar, Barb delivers a rich mosaic of contemporary folk, drawing from Celtic balladry, early rock, and new-age flow, Her new CD, BREATHE, her 7th album officially releases on February 3, 2019 and promises to live to her reputation as an award winning songwriter.
-Her last CD, CATCH THE SUNSET, was a top played album the year of its release by Folk-DJ.
+With a crystalline voice and skillfully played guitar, Barb delivers a rich mosaic of contemporary folk, drawing from Celtic balladry, early rock, traditional and new-age folk, Her new CD, BREATHE (2019) is filled with songs that are "deeply spiritual, addressing journeys, destinies and connections.
+Ryman calls it new-age folk.
+We call it amazingly graceful" says the Minneapolis Star Tribune.
+Like her last release, CATCH THE SUNSET, it was a top played album at its release by Folk-DJ.
 Her songs have received airplay on folk programs across the U.S, Canada and Europe, including the nationally syndicated, Midnight Special and Nevada City’s KVMR.
 Her live performances span from the Cedar Cultural Center in Minnesota to Uncle Calvin’s in Texas, to the Portland Folk Society in the West to Club Passim in the East, drawing in audiences with her captivating charm, disarming honesty and playful wit.

 Ryman is distinguished for her ability to write music that heals and inspires.
 Having lost her father, a navy pilot, when she was four, Barb was intuitively drawn to the healing professions and became an accomplished speech-language pathologist who helped children with special needs develop communication skills.
 She went on for her masters degree in counseling psychology, facilitated grief groups and most recently, trained in Europe, Brazil and Argentina in alternative healing modalities.
 This background has seamlessly integrated itself into her music, making her concerts both entertaining and restoring.